 Meeting the challenges

-While renewables are in their relative infancy compared to coal, gas and nuclear, we hold a solid base of data on renewables capital projects and we use this data to create detailed cost models and offer impartial advice to drive value.
+We provide project and programme management expertise, cost and commercial management, project controls, procurement and advisory services to help projects deliver on time and budget.
+Leveraging our global experience, we hold a solid base of data on renewables capital projects which we use to create detailed cost models and offer impartial advice to drive value.

 Learn how we worked with global energy organisations, funders and contractors to enable the delivery of renewable and clean energy facilities, ranging from large-scale solar photovoltaic plants to offshore wind farms in often remote locations.

 Operational for the last five decades, Snowy Hydro is helping Australia meet its global commitments on climate change and will generate more power and lower electricity prices.

 National Renewable Energy Centre (Narec), UK

 Supporting the development of the energy technologies of the future

 Shams 1 - 100MW Concentrated Solar Plant, Abu Dhabi

 Redefining solar power capabilities with a world-leading CSP plant